• May 2

 If the protection still makes sense, honor it.
 The sequence will be there when you're ready.

-If you want a gentle place to start, I created a free resource called Connecting with Your Body — five simple somatic practices to help you begin returning to yourself when stress takes over.
-You can download it at mrscoachwatson.com/connecting-with-your-body.
+Connecting with Your Body is a free resource with five simple somatic practices to help you begin returning to yourself when stress takes over.
+Download it at mrscoachwatson.com/connecting-with-your-body.